rhayes777/PyAutoFit/docs/features/sensitivity_mapping.rst

 We can now combine all of the objects created above and perform sensitivity mapping.
 The inputs to the ``Sensitivity`` object below are:

-- ``base_instance``: This is an instance of the model used to simulate every dataset that is fitted.
+- ``simulation_instance``: This is an instance of the model used to simulate every dataset that is fitted.
 In this example it contains an instance of the ``gaussian_main`` model component.

 - ``base_model``: This is the simpler model that is fitted to every simulated dataset, which in this example is composed of a single ``Gaussian`` called the ``gaussian_main``.